sanskrit-lexicon/alternateheadwords/README.md

 `8` - Match is found by lcs (longest common substring method).
 See commsubstring and longest_common_substring functions for details. e.g. asyavAmIya@vAm@asyavAm@14200@8

+`9` - PWG has strong prediliction towards sub being prefixes.
+If sub is in known list of upasarga combinations, it is given code 9. e.g. kuc@vi@vikuc@36787@9

+`10` - PWG has strong prediliction towards sub being the first part of compound.
+Whatever is left by `9` is resolved as sub+head in case of PWG rather than generic head+sub. e.g. gam@acCa@acCagam@46236@10

 `99` - Dump.
 No need to match these entries.
 They are mostly verb related entries.
 Ignore them.
 That is why '99' - far away from regular numbering. e.g. iz@te@te@17785@99